-Upon our review of all the evidence in the light most favorable to the State, we are convinced that a rational fact-finder could have found it highly probable that Mother lacked the effort to change her circumstances, conduct, or condition to meet the needs of S.A., P.A., and G.A.
-And given Mother's longstanding inability to maintain any positive parenting changes she made, the district court did not err in concluding that her parental unfitness will continue for the foreseeable future.
+Upon our review of all the evidence in the light most favorable to the State, we are convinced that a rational fact-finder could have found it highly probable that Father lacked the effort to change his circumstances, conduct, or condition to meet the needs of S.A., P.A., and G.A.
+Moreover, given Father's longstanding inability to maintain any positive parenting changes he made, and his continuing substance abuse, the district court did not err in concluding that his parental unfitness will continue for the foreseeable future.
 The best indicator of future performance is past performance.
 Accordingly, courts can consider a parent's past history as evidence regarding the reasonable likelihood of any change in parental fitness.
-See In re Price, 7 Kan.
-App.
-2d 477, 483, 644 P.2d 467 (1982).
+See In re Price, 7 Kan.App.2d 477, 483, 644 P.2d 467 (1982).
 We find no error in the district court's finding of unfitness under K.S.A.
 2020 Supp.
 38-2269(b)(8).